-Laparoscopic Tubal Ligation Anesthesia
+Laparoscopic Tubal Ligation Anesthesia: An Overview

 , the two most common types of anesthesia are spinal and general anesthesia.
 You will be given one of the two types.

 With spinal anesthesia, your anesthesiologist will inject medicine into your lower back.
 This will cause you to feel numb, usually from the base of your rib cage down.
 To make the placement of the needle easier, you will be asked to either lie on your side curled up or to sit on the side of the table hunched forward.
 During the laparoscopic tubal ligation

 The other option for laparoscopic surgery is general anesthesia.
 This type uses medication to put you into a deep sleep so that you do not feel any pain, pressure, or movement during the procedure.
 In order to do this, you will first be asked to breathe through an oxygen mask.
 Then you will be given medications through your IV, which will cause you to feel pleasantly relaxed and quickly drift off to sleep.
 After you are in a deep sleep, a breathing tube will be placed into your windpipe to assist with your breathing throughout the operation.
 Your anesthesia care team will give you other medications as required during your procedure through your IV.